 - Learn and practice safe handling habits

-As far as speed and limiting it, you are able to adjust the governor on the engine itself.
+As far as speed and limiting it goes, you can adjust the governor on the engine itself.
 The governor arm can be adjusted by taking the kart or engine to a small engine shop.
-Doing this, you will know it is done properly and they will be able to take care of any concerns you may have.
+By doing this, you will know it is done properly and they will be able to take care of any concerns you may have.
 If you are familiar with small engines and have the mechanical knowledge, you can also just do it yourself.

 To do this, you must first locate the governor on your specific engine and adjust the governor arm.
 They are primarily located in the same place on most small engines.

-The crankcase cover will need to be removed in order to access the governor arm.
-These arms are usually held in place by a small nut, bolt or screw.
+The crankcase cover will need to be removed to access the governor arm.
+These arms are usually held in place by a small nut, bolt, or screw.
 You will need to loosen this using the proper tool.
 Once it’s loosened, you can adjust the arm clockwise until it maxes out on the carburetor.

 Finally, be sure to tighten the nut or screw back down.
 This may be easier done with two people so the arm does not move while you are tightening it.
 When you have the throttle maxed out, this arm should have tension to it.